 - Egg-white protein powder

-How Protein Powders Change Baking
+How Do Protein Powders Alter Baking?

 For example, whey protein powder is more liquid absorbent than pea protein powder, so if you use this option, be prepared to add more liquid to your recipe to reach the same texture.